rsyncOSX/RsyncUIdocs/content/post/macos12.md

 # A possible bug

 RsyncUI stores data for a profile in a seperate catalog.
-When RsyncUI starts it is, from the Sidebar menu, reading the data for the default profile.
+When RsyncUI starts it, from the Sidebar menu, [reads the data for the default profile](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/RsyncUIView.swift).
+The data about the configurations is enabled for the views as an `@EnvironmentObject var rsyncUIData: RsyncUIdata`.
+Either an update on data or change profile causes the Sidebar view to do a refresh and by the refresh reread data.

+On macOS Catalina it seems like the `@EnvironmentObject` is not properly updated.
+This becomes an issue, on macOS Catalina, when executing task in one profile and after that change profile for executing next backups.
+The views are updated with new date, but the model classes does not get the updated data.

+On macOS Monterey this issue does not exists.
+The `@EnvironmentObject` seems to be updated as it should and there are no issues for the modell classes when reading the data.